pranavmodx/blog-old-zzo/content/posts/4-thatSpecialFriend.md

 Trying to fix the broken friendship
 For who else is there at times of his hardship?

-But again, as the saying goes, if thou art not for thyself Who will be for thee?
+But again, as the saying goes, "If thou art not for thyself Who will be for thee?"
-Sometimes it is best to be alone and free
+Sometimes it is best to be alone and free.

-They may or may not be close anymore
+They may or may not be close anymore,
-But he will be there when she looks for
+But he will be there when she looks for.